Undergraduate transfer applicants

 It is normally possible for US to transfer into programmes within the College of Science and Engineering.

-Applications should be submitted by the normal UCAS deadlines (normally the 30th June in the year of entry) and will be considered in the same way as those applying for entry to the first year.
+Applications should be submitted by the normal UCAS deadlines and will be considered in the same way as those applying for entry to the first year.

 College of Medicine & Veterinary Medicine

 It is not normally possible to transfer into Medicine or Veterinary Medicine programmes.

 If you would like to transfer to the University, please contact the relevant college admissions office for further advice before submitting your UCAS application.